 Become an IT expert on the world of cloud service models

 If you’re intrigued by the push toward servitization in tech, you can make it a part of your computing career.
-Marquette’s online M.S. in Computer and Information Sciences contains a curriculum full of courses that can help you prepare to work in or use IaaS.
+Marquette’s online M.S. in Computer and Information Science contains a curriculum full of courses that can help you prepare to work in or use IaaS.
 Take courses in software development, artificial intelligence, internet of things, networks and internets, database systems, real-time and embedded systems and others.
-Talk to an Admissions Advisor to find out more about your specialization and career path options with our online computer and information sciences master’s.
+Talk to an Admissions Advisor to find out more about your specialization and career path options with our online computer and information science master’s.